 Any person other than a student, parent/guardian, or employee/union representative of the school district shall promptly depart from the school premises during school hours when requested to do so by the school principal or designee.
-If that person fails to do so or if the person returns without following the posted requirements to contact the administrative offices of the campus, then the person is guilty of a misdemeanor.
+If that person fails to do so or if they return without following the posted requirements to contact the administrative offices of the campus, they are guilty of a misdemeanor.
 The request to leave shall be made exclusively on the basis that the chief administrative officer or designee reasonably concludes that the person's continued presence on school grounds will be disruptive of, or interfere with, classes or other school activities.
-Any person requested to leave the premises may appeal his expulsion to the district superintendent and ultimately to the governing board.
+Any person requested to leave the premises may appeal his expulsion to the district superintendent and to the governing board.
 Penal Code § 626.7; Educ.
 Code § 32211.

 Any person other than a student, parent or guardian, or employee/union representative of a community college or university shall promptly depart from the college/university campus when requested to do so by the chief administrative officer or designee.
-If that person fails to do so or if the person willfully and knowingly attempts to reenter the prohibited premises within seven days, then the person is guilty of a misdemeanor.
+If that person fails to do so or if they willfully try to reenter the prohibited premises within seven days, they are guilty of a misdemeanor.
 The request to leave shall be made exclusively on the basis that the chief administrative officer or designee reasonably concludes that the person intends to commit an act or is acting to interfere with the peaceful conduct of campus activities.
-Penal Code § 626.65
+Penal Code § 626.66